 Promoting Your Lab

 Once you have your lab up and running, make sure you are promoting it!
 You can add financial literacy templates to your school's digital signage.
 Rise Vision has over 150 digital signage templates (with more added every week) with several related to financial literacy.
-You can see four of them below, and read how templates work here.
+You can see four of them below.

 The templates include over 250 finance terms and ideas in the database of this template, which means everyday students will see new words and concepts.